-Todd Morton, founder of the Wireless Outdoor Cinema Company fishing on Woods Pond in Bridgton, ME.
+Todd Morton, founder of the Wireless Outdoor Cinema Company.

 Welcome!
 Thank you for stopping by – I appreciate your interest in learning more about me and my Wireless Outdoor Cinema business.

-After 25 years of working in the Internet Marketing field, my desire to return to my roots frequently occupied my thoughts.
+After 25 years of working in the Internet Marketing field, my desire to build and create things frequently occupied my thoughts.
 I decided to take time off from the corporate world and strategized on my next career move.
 I knew I wanted to work for myself and be outside in nature versus being tethered to a desk in an unhealthy corporate environment.

 My entrepreneurial wheels started to turn.
 I wanted to set up an outdoor movie theater in my backyard for years and started researching online companies that provided outdoor cinemas.
 Unfortunately, the companies I found online only sold inflatable air screen cinemas and wanted a better solution that was easy to set up and start watching without a lengthy setup.
 I spent two years researching and testing different outdoor cinema equipment and fine-tuning my outdoor movie theater solution.
 Finally, I developed a simple to use, high-quality outdoor movie theater that could be used year-round – even in the cold winter months.